arod7533/ArduboyBrickBreaker/README.md

 # ArduboyBrickBreaker
-Brick Breaker game for the Arduino based handheld game device called the Arduboy.
+Brick Breaker game for the Arduboy, an Arduino Leonardo based handheld game system.
 This project was coded in C++